kubernetes/community/contributors/design-proposals/node/seccomp.md

 The following format is scoped as follows:

-1.  `docker/default` - the default profile for the container runtime
+1.  `docker/default` - the default profile for the container runtime, can be overwritten by the following two.
 2.  `unconfined` - unconfined profile, ie, no seccomp sandboxing
 3.  `localhost/<profile-name>` - the profile installed to the node's local seccomp profile root